-Good and Bad Government Frank Creber, Michael Johnson, Andrea McLean, Victoria Rance Exhibition Dates: 7-22 April 2018 Preview: Friday 6 April 2018, 6-8.30pm The title of the exhibition Good and Bad Government refers to the Ambrogio Lorenzetti mural from 1338-39.
+Good and Bad Government Frank Creber, Timothy Hyman RA, Michael Johnson, Andrea McLean, Victoria Rance Exhibition Dates: 7-22 April 2018 Preview: Friday 6 April 2018, 6-8.30pm Finissage, with artist talks and discussions on the theme Good and Bad Government: Saturday 21 April 2018, 2-4pm The title of the exhibition Good and Bad Government refers to the Ambrogio Lorenzetti mural from 1338-39.
 Lorenzetti's task was unprecedented, for the local council called upon him to paint allegorical depictions of good and bad government and to represent the effects such regimes would have in the town and the country.
 The result is the first panoramic city/countryscape since antiquity, and the first expansive portrait that we have of an actual city and landscape.
 Lorenzetti fused the topographical, the symbolic and transcendent in his vision.
 These frescoes embrace the city and the wider country and the links between them, the vitality and humanity but also the huge social problems faced.
-The murals are a touchstone for this collaborative project which is co-curated by the artists who will visit Sienna to ignite opportunities for direct emotional engagement with the frescoes.
-Artists Andrea McLean, Victoria Rance, Michael Johnson and Frank Creber have spent many happy hours working alongside their communities at the bottom of the telescope looking upwards at the machinery of government.
+The murals are a touchstone for this collaborative project which is co-curated by the artists who visited Siena to ignite opportunities for direct emotional engagement with the frescoes.
+Artists Andrea McLean, Victoria Rance, Michael Johnson, Timothy Hyman RA and Frank Creber have spent many happy hours working alongside their communities at the bottom of the telescope looking upwards at the machinery of government.
 Their diverse works tell a story about how the messy detail of a citizens lives are inextricably linked to the broader narrative of history, politics and belief systems.
 The show features images of the built environment and our complex engagement with nature.
 The artists, who will make new work for this exhibition, share an affinity with each other’s work and have a connection based on a deep commitment to observe and narrate personal chronicles about the social and physical landscape of their neighbourhoods.
-A symposium on the exhibition and its subject matter Good and Bad Government will be held in mid-April.
+Read Victoria Rance's blog on the artists' trip to Siena here A symposium on the exhibition and its subject matter Good and Bad Government will be held in mid-April.